The challenge of governance

 The courses, written by experts, can benefit all those involved in the world of academy governance, including trustees, members, chairs, governors, heads, CEOs/Principals, parent governors, the executive team and both single and multi-academy trusts.

-To find out more about the course and view a preview, visit www.pearson.co.uk/supporting-he-applicants.
+To find out more about the Governance Library and see a preview of the courses available, visit pearson.co.uk/governance.